isomerpages/moe-yuanchingsec/_happenings/Happenings/April.md

 ![syf 02](/images/indian%20dance%20syf%2002.PNG)

-Our Indian dancers has performed for SYF on 18 April 2023. <br>
+Our Indian dancers has performed for SYF on 18 April 2023. <br> Indian dance have achieved **Certificate of Accomplishment** for SYF!
-Congratulations to the Indian Dance CCA members for their hardwork and the IND-credible dancers!
+Congratulations to the Indian Dance CCA members for their hardwork and the IND-credible dance!

 ### Speakers Corner